ConfettiFX/The-Forge/README.md

 The Forge is a cross-platform rendering framework supporting
 - PC
   * Windows 10
-     * with DirectX 12 / Vulkan
+     * with DirectX 12 / Vulkan 1.1
-     * DirectX 11 Fallback Layer
      * with DirectX Ray Tracing API
+     * DirectX 11 Fallback Layer for Windows 7 support (not extensively tested)
-  * Linux Ubuntu 18.04 LTS with Vulkan
+  * Linux Ubuntu 18.04 LTS with Vulkan 1.1
+- Android Pie with Vulkan 1.1
 - macOS with Metal 2
 - iOS with Metal 2
-- Android with Vulkan (in development)
 - XBOX One / XBOX One X (only available for accredited developers on request)
 - PS4 (in development) (only available for accredited developers on request)